When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Storage128GB on-board

-Google has taken the Pixel 7a a bit more upmarket than previous A-series models, with features borrowed wholesale from the pricier Pixel 7.
-Its 64MP main camera sensor is bespoke, but the pixel-binning smarts used to improve low-light shots are very much in keeping.
+Google has taken the Pixel 8a even further upmarket than last year’s A-series model, borrowing more design nous from the pricier Pixel 8 and sharing some AI smarts with the Pixel 8 Pro flagship.
+Its 64MP main camera sensor is again bespoke to the A-series phone, but the pixel-binning smarts used to improve low-light shots are very much in keeping.
 Combined with the firm’s typically excellent software, it’s one of the best bang-for-buck photography experiences around.

 Powerful algorithms squeeze the most out of dual snappers.
 Shots from both cameras are stuffed with detail, wonderfully exposed, with no hint of unsightly noise, and they perform well in dim conditions too.
 Autofocus is quick, and auto HDR does a brilliant job of exposing bright skies without losing detail in shadows.
 Skin tones are impressive as well, with Google using a dedicated Real Tone algorithm for more accurate results.